dvcrn/applescripts/README.md

 ## start/due-today.applescript

+Updates defer or due date of all selected tasks to today.
+Inspired by 2Do.

+## start/due-tomorrow.applescript

-Updates defer or due date of all selected tasks to today 8am.
+Updates defer or due date of all selected tasks to tomorrow.
 Inspired by 2Do.